animetosho/ParParGUI/README.md

 Alternatively, you can [install Qt Creator](https://www.qt.io/download-qt-installer), run it and load the *CMakeLists.txt* file as a project, and compile that.

 Once built, you’ll need to ensure ParPar GUI can find ParPar itself.
 By default, it’ll automatically search the current directory for ParPar binaries, or the *bin/parpar.js* file along with the Node.js interpreter.
 Alternatively, the correct paths can be configured via the Options dialog.
-See [building info](https://github.com/animetosho/ParPar#install-from-source) on ParPar’s side for help on obtaining ParPar (note that the current release version (v0.3.2) is incompatible with this GUI).
+See [building info](https://github.com/animetosho/ParPar#install-from-source) on ParPar’s side for help on obtaining ParPar.

 License
 =======